Clinton says there could be civil war in Syria

 "I think there could be a civil war with a very determined and well-armed and eventually well-financed opposition that is, if not directed by, certainly influenced by defectors from the army," Clinton told NBC news in an interview in Indonesia, where she was attending a regional summit.

-"We're already seeing that, something that we hate to see because we are in favor of a peaceful protest and a nonviolent opposition," she said.
+"We're already seeing that, something that we hate to see because we are in favour of a peaceful protest and a nonviolent opposition," she said.

 Clinton said, however, that she saw no prospect for the kind of coordinated international intervention that occurred in Libya, where a NATO-led coalition won a U.N. mandate to mount air strikes in support of rebels fighting Muammar Gaddafi.